Masterkrish002/todoApp/README.md

 This is a simple Todo application built using React.js.
 It allows users to manage their tasks effectively with features such as adding, deleting, and marking tasks as complete.

+## Installation

+1. Clone the repository: git clone https://github.com/Masterkrish002/todoApp.git
+2. Navigate to the project directory: cd todoApp
+3. Install dependencies: npm install
+4. Start the development server: npm run dev
+5. usage of application: Open your browser and go to http://localhost:5173/ to view the app.

 ## Features

 - **Add Task**: Users can easily add tasks to the list by typing in the task description and pressing enter or clicking the add button.